 For streaming video requests, allow sufficient lead-time for the Library to source, negotiate, and license the digital streaming rights, if available.
 This process can take from six months to one year.
 Extra lead-time will be needed for re-formatting or for the addition of ADA-compliant accessibility enhancements such as transcripts or closed-captioning.
 Refer to the Library's Visual Materials Acquisition Policies for details.

-Publications in stock with the Library’s major book vendors can be ordered up until June 15th of each calendar year.
+Publications in stock with the Library’s major book vendors can usually be ordered up until May 15th of each calendar year.

-For questions, contact Nancy Hill, Associate Library Director for Technical Services.
+For questions, contact Kathy Poorman, Assistant Library Director for Technical Services.

 Textbooks and other course materials should be ordered through the UTEP Bookstore.